dspeyer/dspeyer.github.io/magic.md

 Effects:

-1. Lightning: Deal Xd6 electricity damage (cost: X)
+1. Lightning: Deal Xd6 electricity damage to nonmetallic target.
+Living targets must make a fort save (dc 2*damage) or fall prone with muscle spasms. (cost: X)
 3. Wind: Move X cubic meters of air at a speed of up to 45 mph (cost: 1+X)
 2. Air Manipulator: Move 1 cubic meter of air.
 It can move objects or perform combat manuevers with an effective strength and dex scores of X. (cost: 3+X)
 4. Control Weather: Alter temperature, wind or precipitation by one step in a kilometer radius (cost: 13)